 Alimony Types Awarded in Florida

-- Temporary alimony.
-This is a non-permanent award that is typically given during the divorce process.
+- Temporary alimony: A non-permanent award typically given during the divorce process, before the case is finalized.

 Common Questions about Florida Alimony